Uxbridge, Massachusetts: Colonial era, Revolution, Quakers, and abolition

-John Eliot started Nipmuc Praying Indian villages.
-Several praying Indian towns included Waentug (or Wacentug) and “Rice City” (later settled as Mendon.)
-“Great John”, sold Squimshepauk plantation to settlers in September of 1663, "for 24 pound Ster".
-Mendon began in 1667, and burned in King Phillips War.
-Nipmuck joined the native uprising, and many died.
+“Great John” aka Wutaushauk, Annawassanauke and Quashaamitt sold Squimshepauk plantation to settlers in September 1663, "for 24 pound Ster".
+Mendon began in 1667, burned in King Phillips War, and was resettled in 1680.

 Western Mendon became Uxbridge in 1727, and Farnum House held the first town meeting.
-John Adams' uncle, Nathan Webb, was the first called minister of the colony's first new Congregational church in the Great Awakening.
-The American Taft family origins are intertwined with Uxbridge and Mendon.
-Lydia Taft reportedly voted in the 1756 town meeting, considered as a first for colonial women.
+John Adams' uncle, Nathan Webb, was the first local minister in the Great Awakening.
+The American Taft family was prominent locally.

+Colonial Uxbridge included Northbridge until 1772.
+In 1770, Colonel, James Fletcher, built his house, in Uxbridge and his forge later became Whitin Machine.

 Seth and Joseph Read and Simeon Wheelock joined Committees of Correspondence.
 Baxter Hall was a Minuteman drummer.
 Seth Read fought at Bunker Hill.
 Washington stopped at Reed's tavern, en route to command the Continental Army.
-Samuel Spring was one of the first chaplains of the American Revolution.
+Samuel Spring was an early Revolutionary war chaplain.
 Deborah Sampson enlisted as "Robert Shurtlieff of Uxbridge".

-Shays' Rebellion also began here, and Governor John Hancock quelled Uxbridge riots.
+Shays' Rebellion led Governor John Hancock to quell Uxbridge riots.
 Simeon Wheelock died protecting the Springfield Armory.

 Seth Reed was instrumental in adding "E pluribus unum" to U.S. coins.
-Washington slept here on his Inaugural tour while traveling the Middle Post Road.
+Washington slept here on his Inaugural tour.